 Cold Springs School was built in May 1857 on land donated by Thomas Baskerville to be used as both a school and meeting-house.
 Early in the Civil War, it was used by Camp Trousdale as a military hospital.
+Many young men of Sumner County enlisted at Camp Trousdale.
 There, in 1866, David Lipscomb organized the Portland Church of Christ.
 Landowners Jim and Bill McGlothlin gave the schoolhouse to the citizens of Portland for a museum of local history.
 In September 1975, it was relocated to Richland Park.

 Cold Springs School is an historic display of the Highland Rim Historical Society in Portland (Sumner County), Tennessee.
 Over the years, Cold Springs School has served a variety of purposes, including: